Home AWAY FROM HOME

 The long bus journey to Mayfield, and workdays as long as 12 hours, don’t bother Jose Guadelupe.
 Savings from his U.S. earnings will help him finish college in Mexico.
 He talks to his mother on his cell phone once or twice a week.
 Guadelupe characterized his relations with Jerry as distant.
 The men stay on the Barber property almost all the time, but the owner doesn’t come around much during their off hours.
 They’re only permitted to go into town on Sundays.

-Neither Jerry nor his son Chad speak much Spanish, and few of the workers speak much English, so most communication about farm tasks happens through a combination of few words and many gestures.
+Neither Jerry nor his son Chad speak much Spanish, and few of the migrant workers speak much English, so most communication about farm tasks happens through a combination of few words and many gestures.
 “You show them one time and you can go off and leave them in the field,” Chad Barber said.

 The men have faith that hard work will earn them and their families’ better lives in the future.
 “We work, and wait,” said Guadelupe.